philsturgeon/phil.bike/src/content/touring-tubeless.md

 I popped into a bike shop to get some more sealant at one point, and used their air compressor to pump up.
 It had been fine riding for 10km that morning, but it was really low (maybe 40 PSI), and when I pumped it up to 60 PSI it sprung a loud and quick leak!
 Where better to happen than in a bike shop, so I grabbed the bottle of sealant which was right in front of my face, threw it in, paid the chap, and rode off.

 Even if the sealant is only a week or two old, I am trying to make sure I always have a spare bottle, because a failure

+## High and Dry

+When temperatures get into the mid 30C's (95F-ish), sealant can start to dry in a matter of days instead of weeks.
+I've seen some old forums recommending adding coolant to your sealant, or a 50/50 mixture of water and coolant.
+I've not tried this yet, but I am going to need to.
+It's hot as balls down in the Balkans and I'm out of spare sealant.

 ## Kit